predatorray/jdbc-utils/README.md

 jdbc-utils
 ==========

-jdbc-utils is a simple collection of utilities for JDBC API, which simplifies the use of native JDBC.
+**jdbc-utils** is a simple collection of utilities for JDBC API, which simplifies the use of native JDBC.

-## Examples
+## Introduction

 ### JdbcTemplate